This is Le Vésinet !!!

 Again looking at my travel ,history books in my library I came upon this time that we visited several times while in living in the area you know where.
-I am shock that could not find any pictures of the town, but nevertheless, need to have it in my blog for the memories of always.
-Let me tell you about Le Vésinet in my black and white series,no pictures.
+I am glad finally found me pictures in my cd rom vault and did other post on it, but on the train station decided to put it here for you and me.
+Therefore, let me tell you about this is Le Vésinet !!!
 Hope you enjoy the story as I.

-Le Vésinet is located east of the Yvelines department 78 ,in the Île-de-France region.
+The town of Le Vésinet is located east of the Yvelines department 78 ,in the Île-de-France region of my belle France.
 It is a residential town in the west of Paris organized around parks, lakes and artificial rivers, served by green arteries with trees more than a hundred years old, It is 19 km from Paris and 4 km from Saint-Germain-en- Laye.
 The neighboring towns are Chatou, Croissy-sur-Seine (where I almost lived) , Le Pecq and Montesson.
 The town of Le Vésinet has not change since king Louis XIV wanted to have a panorama view of Paris from his castle in St Germain en Laye (see post), In fact the current boulevard Carnot was to be extended to the Arc de Triomphe!
 The town enlarged from its hunting past by creating great road axis such as the Allée du Grand Veneur, rondpoint du Cerf, and Allée de la Meute!

 I came here always by car.
 There are four main axes radiating from the Place de la République located on the site of the forest star rondpoint: the road from Sartrouville (RD 121) towards the north, the road from Montesson (RD 311) towards the northeast , Boulevard Carnot (RD186)(my prefer road) heading east and Route de Croissy (RD 121) heading south-east.
 Boulevard Carnot connects the Pont du Pecq to the Pont de Chatou and is the main artery of the town.
 The town is connected to the A86 via the Chatou bridge and to the A13 via the Saint-Germain-en-Laye or Le Chesnay-Rocquencourt interchanges.
 Le Vésinet is served by two RER A stations: Le Vésinet-Centre and Le Vésinet – Le Pecq, which connect it to Paris via La Défense and to Saint-Germain-en-Laye.
 It also has bus stations in the two RER stations.